radu-matei/radu-matei.github.io/content/blog/kubernetes-controller-csharp.md

 # Wrapping everything in a `Controller` class

-Now that we have the building blocks, we can create a library that contains the custom resource class we see above (and another class that contains some metadata about your CRD, such as group and namesapce) and build a [class for our controller][controller].
+Now that we have the building blocks, we can create a library that contains the custom resource class we see above (and another class that contains some metadata about your CRD, such as group and namespace) and build a [class for our controller][controller].

 We include a cancellation token, an instance of the Kubernetes client, and some metadata for the CRD, then pass a handler method to execute for changes in our custom resources, and we end up with a library that can be consumed from a C# console library as follows (for a CRD that [can be found in the repository][crd-cr]):